f-book-com/megarep/README.md

 ### Claims

-This MegaRep system claims to offer the following new features, especially to complement the Averell software’s functionality.
+This PDC system claims to offer the following new features, especially to complement the Averell software’s functionality.

 1. The system requires the absolute minimum work from the maintainers